All Products

 }

-• The checkLogin attribute is used for interface session verification and needs to be completed in conjunction with the gateway console.
-The default setting is NO.
+• The checkLogin property is used for interface session verification.
+This verification requires configuration in the gateway console.
+By default, this property is set to NO.

-Based on business requirements, you may need to perform logic processing before the RPC is sent or after the RPC is processed.
-The RPC module provides an interceptor mechanism to handle such requirements.
+You may need to process logic before an RPC request is sent or after it is processed.
+The RPC module provides an interceptor mechanism for this purpose.

 @interface HXRpcInterceptor : NSObject<DTRpcInterceptor>